Single Post Page

 ...

-Tag {link} generates URL address which points to the action Post:show.
-This tag also forwards the ID of the post as an argument.
+The {link} tag generates a URL address that points to the Post:show action.
+It also passes the post ID as an argument.

-The same we can write shortly using n:attribute:
+The same can be written concisely using an n:attribute:

 ...